shaunlebron/hammock/README.md

 ### Manual writing

-There is a command for manually setting a destination value, which is useful for a computing destination value from multiple source values.
+There is a command for manually setting a destination value, which is useful for computing destination value from multiple source values.

 ```clj
 (def sum (+ (:foo src) (:bar src)))